emilyboda/recording-podcast-listening/README.md

 # So how does my script determine what day a podcast was listened to?
 Thankfully, the array that is returned by the API _is_ in chronological order.
 Using this order, and by pulling this listening history every hour of the day, I can determine which hour of the day I finished listening to an episode.
 However, if I finish a 2.5 hour long episode at 1:13 pm, my script will tell me that I listened to 2.5 hours of episodes at 2:00 pm.

 While I could correct this by telling my script that I listened to 0.5 hours at 12:00 pm, 1 hr at 1:00 pm, and 1 hr at 2:00 pm, but this is still not very accurate.
 I prefer to record the data every hour of the day, and then display my data on a graph by the day.
+This method reduces the inaccuracy of the data.

 # Determining Re-Listening
 It's also important to note that if I listen to a episode twice, it will purge the old listen and replace it with the new one.